oscarleonnogales/travel-budget/README.md

 # Borderless Expense Tracker

-An expense tracker built for travelers and people living near an international border.
-This web app allows you to input your expenses in any currency, and it automatically calculates the realtime conversion back to your home country's currency.
-See and print detailed reports of your monthly and yearly spending habits.
+The ideal expense tracker for travelers and digital nomads.
+This web app allows users to input and track expenses in 200+ currencies and receive a real time conversion; users can review their monthly and yearly spending habits with generated graphs and reports.

 [Live Demo](https://quizzical-dijkstra-ce920f.netlify.app) :point_left: